’Add watermarks to documents in SharePoint’

 merging dynamic data into watermarks

-• Enable watermarks on all documents with ‘Confidential’ in the Title.
+• Enable watermarks for documents containing Confidential in the title.

-• Only apply watermarks to certain content types.
+• Apply watermarks only to specific content types.

 specifying filter criteria

-• Apply Filter: A simple check box that allows filtering to be toggled.
-When disabled, watermarks are automatically added to all documents.
+• Apply Filter — Toggle filtering with a simple checkbox.
+When disabled, watermarks are applied to all documents.

-• Comparison Value: The value(s) to compare the selected field with.
-Full details are provided below.
-It is in the Comparison Value field where things become interesting as all comparisons take the underlying type of the column into account.
-All common data types are supported, specifically:
+• Comparison Value — Define values to compare the selected fields.
+All comparisons take the underlying type of the column into account.
+Supports common data types such as:

 currency comparisons

-• DateTime: Allows date and time fields to be compared.
+• DateTime — Compare date and time fields.
 Enter [Today] (including the square brackets) to compare a date field to the current date, e.g. to apply watermarks to documents modified today.
-Similarly [Now] can be used to compare a field with the current date and time.
+Similarly, [Now] can be used to compare a field with the current date and time.

-• User: Compares fields that contain a reference to a user account, e.g. the Modified By field.
-Filters of this type expect a value recognized by the underlying Authentication Provider.
-This will usually be in the ‘domain\ user_name’ format, but could also be ‘fbaprovidername:username’.
+• User — Compares fields that contain a reference to a user account, e.g. the Modified By field.
+Filters of this type accept a value recognized by the underlying authentication provider.
+This will usually be in the ‘domain\user_name’ format, but could also be ‘fbaprovidername:username’.

-Note: Enter [me] (including the square brackets) to evaluate the field against the current user.
-This allows, for example, watermarks to be added to all documents not created by the current user.
+Enter [me] (including the square brackets) to evaluate the field against the current user, e.g. to allow watermarks to be added to all documents not created by the current user.

-• URL: Can compare fields of type URL.
+• URL — Compare fields of type URL.

-• Text: Any text field or custom field type that uses a text-based representation.
+• Text — Compare text field or custom field type that uses a text-based representation.

 • All comparisons are case-insensitive.